CircleOfNice/CoreWorker/README.md

 readstream.pipe(process("your command").stream()).pipe(writestream);
 ```
 # Examples
-The following examples show how some common use cases are solved using CoreWorker.
+The following examples show how some common use cases are solved using CoreWorker:

 ## Wait until process is ready
 Let's suppose we want to wait until our http-server is ready - but no longer than 1000 milliseconds